lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization.md

 ### Why don’t I see any transactions?

-During your first synchronization, you selected the bank accounts you decided to synchronize with Odoo.
-If you didn’t synchronize any of your accounts, you can go to Accounting Dashboard ‣ Configuration ‣ Accounting: Online Synchronization to click on the Fetch Account button on the connection.
+During your first synchronization, you selected the bank accounts you decided to synchronize with Konvergo ERP.
+If you didn’t synchronize any of your accounts, you can go to Accounting Dashboard ‣ Configuration ‣ Accounting: Online Synchronization to click on the **Fetch Account** button on the connection.

 There may also be no new transactions.